8 Types of Self-Care for Caregivers: Which Help Most?

 When I started caregiving for my parents and helping my husband care for his mom, the necessity of taking time to care for myself hit me like a ton of bricks.

-The three individuals we were caring for all had serious chronic medical conditions that were caused by their poor lifestyle choices.
+The three individuals we were caring for all had severe chronic medical conditions that were caused by their poor lifestyle choices.

 I knew that if I didn’t start prioritizing my own health and happiness, I risked putting my own two children in a similar caregiving situation in the future.